longuyen97/bayesian-sentiment-analysis/README.md

 - Naive white space tokenizer (The model's performance can be much better with a sophisticated tokenizer like one of Lucene)
 - Lower case text
 - 1-Gram model
-- 75% training data, 25% testing data
+- 75% training data, 25% testing data.
+All data splits are balanced, that means the amount of positive tweets is the same as the amount of negative tweets.

 Improvement suggestion:
 - Using a better tokenizer like [Lucene Analyzer](https://www.baeldung.com/lucene-analyzers).
 - Incorperate [Term frequency–inverse document frequency](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) to weight each token importance.

+A typical tweet could look like following:

+`
+@switchfoot http://twitpic.com/2y1zl - Awww, that's a bummer.
+You shoulda got David Carr of Third Day to do it. ;D `

 #### Naive Bayes on unprocessed data.
 - Training: 0.84 Accuracy